Issyanofsky/rick_and_morty/README.md

 ## docker:

-the Dockerfile builds an image of the REST API based on python:3.12-slim image. it loads dependencies and run rhe REST-Api script (rick_morty_REST.py)
+the Dockerfile builds an image of the REST API based on python:3.12-slim image. it loads dependencies and run the REST-Api script (rick_morty_REST.py)
 The image is stored in DockerHub:
         [ecyanofsky/rick_and_morty](https://hub.docker.com/repository/docker/ecyanofsky/rick_and_morty/general)